 The acupuncture needle will stimulate the flow of QI [pronounced ‘chee’], which circulates in channels or meridians within the body.
 The QI circulates within the deeper organs of the body but connects to the superficial skin.
 In the state of a normal healthy body, a balance exists between these systems.
 Both the superficial energy and the deeper energy can be influenced by the stimulation of specific acupuncture points.

-At Therapy-First Physiotherapy we specialise in using acupuncture as an addition to our physiotherapy treatments.
+At Therapy-First Physiotherapy we specialise in using needle therapy as an addition to our physiotherapy treatments.
 It is particularly effective in the treatment of musculoskeletal conditions as it can help with back and neck pain, tension headaches and muscle and joint problems.
 It is also very helpful in the treatment of sports injuries.

 Our clinic is based in Media City UK Salford Quays.